 In this management arm, all patients received a PN.
-This model assumes that the tumour was amendable to a PN and that an open approach to the surgery was used.
-Ablative therapies were not included in the model as they are not widely available in all centres.
-Adverse post-operative events were included in the model with their associated disutilities.
+This model assumes that the tumor was amendable to a PN and that an open approach to the surgery was used.
+Ablative therapies were not included in the model, as they are not widely available in all centers.
+Adverse postoperative events were included in the model with their associated disutilities.
 After PN, patients entered separate Markov models depending on the underlying probability the SRM was cancerous.
-For non-cancerous lesions, patients entered a Markov model in which they had the probability of dying or living per cycle based on a healthy age-matched population.
-A state-transition diagram for this Markov model (M0) is shown in Appendix 2.
+For noncancerous lesions, patients entered a Markov model in which they had the probability of dying or living per cycle based on a healthy age-matched population.
+A state-transition diagram for this Markov model (M0) is shown in Appendix 2 (available at cuaj.ca).
 These patients still received the disutility associated with surgery.
-Patients with a cancerous tumour entered a separate Markov model (M1) in which they all began in a "post-partial nephrectomy with no cancer" disease state.
-These patients could remain in this state or could then cycle into other disease states including "local recurrence", "distant metastases" or "death".
+Patients with a cancerous tumor entered a separate Markov model (M1) in which they all began in a "post-PN with no cancer" disease state.
+These patients could remain in this state or could then cycle into other disease states, including "local recurrence," "distant metastases," or "death."
 It was assumed that patients who developed a local recurrence would proceed with a radical nephrectomy.
-Patients who received a radical nephrectomy could then enter a "post-radical nephrectomy" state or could enter "distant metastases" or "death".
-Adverse post-operative events associated with radical nephrectomy were modelled as transition states in the Markov model.
+Patients who received a radical nephrectomy could then enter a "post-radical nephrectomy" state or could enter "distant metastases" or "death."
+Adverse postoperative events associated with radical nephrectomy were modelled as transition states in the Markov model.